 Network management activities are mostly network maintenance related, they include infrastructure devices installation, configuration and monitoring.
-Nevertheless, project and design are also included, both for initial deployment and also for unavoidable upgrades.
+Nevertheless, project and design are also included, both for the initial deployment, and also for the unavoidable upgrades.
 All these tasks are assigned to the network administrator role.

 One particularity of network management is targets are spread over a more or less extensive area.
-It's true most network management activities are enforced in active devices, but many of them are dispersed along the network infrastructure.
+It's true most network management activities are enforced in active devices, but most of them are dispersed along the network infrastructure.

 Thankfully, most management activities can be carried out remotely by using the network infrastructure itself (as far as it's working).
-A wise approach is creating a separate VLAN, dedicated to management traffic, users should not be allowed to reach this network.
+A wise approach is creating a separate VLAN, dedicated to management traffic, users should not be allowed to reach this network, it's basically a DMZ (demilitarized zone).